 Yes, you read the title correctly.
 So why would you want someone to dislike your photograph?
 You wouldn’t!
 But that is what frequently happens when you give your photo a title.

-You may know that I operate an online learning community called The TOGKnowledge Learning Community and a Facebook Group.
+You may know that I operate an online learning community called The TOGKnowledge Photographic Community and a Facebook Group.
 I find that photographers routinely give their photos titles when posting them in both groups in both groups.

 I will also observe that most photographers who do this tend to be aged 40 or older.
 So if you are younger and have never titled a photograph, good for you; read on to learn why you never should.

 I realize that some of you are leaning into defensive mode and want to leave a comment to remind me that when you enter your pictures into a photography contest, they make you supply a title.
 That doesn’t make it right.
-I would suggest that camera clubs and photography organizations who require titles are not doing a service to your photography and should stop.
+I would suggest that camera clubs and photography organizations that require titles are not doing a service to your photography and should stop.
 Also, there is no way to comment on this article – sorry, not sorry.

 The simple fact is that the easiest way to have people dislike your photograph is to give it a title that doesn’t connect with the viewer.

 Paintings and sculptures have been given titles for over 300 years.
 18th-century museums or salons began to circulate art for public viewing.
 This circulation meant that people needed a way to refer to the art, and titles were generally given to art pieces, not by the artist but by those who circulated it or viewed it.
 Artists didn’t begin titling their own work until the 19th century.